-When the UE performs periodic-based partial sensing, the UE shall monitor slots at ty-k×Preserve''SL, where t'ySL is a slot of the selected candidate slots and Preserve' is Preserve converted to units of logical slot according to clause 8.1.7.
+When the UE performs periodic-based partial sensing, the UE shall monitor slots at ty-k×Preserve''SL, where t'ySL is a slot of the selected candidate slots except for the other candidate slots when Y' is smaller than Ymin' and Preserve' is Preserve converted to units of logical slot according to clause 8.1.7.
 The UE shall perform the behaviour in the following steps based on PSCCH decoded and RSRP measured in these slots..

 <Unchanged text omitted>